 Microorganisms surround us everywhere in our everyday lives and colonize our bodies.
 The human gut in particular is home to billions of microorganisms.
 This complex community is known as the intestinal microbiome and has a significant influence on the maintenance of health and the development of diseases.
 If there is an imbalance, microorganisms in the microbiome can be involved in the development of intestinal diseases, including sepsis.

 One of these potential candidates is the yeast C. albicans.
 Scientific studies assume a colonization rate with Candida of 35-70% of all people.
 Harmless in healthy people, the fungus can trigger life-threatening infections in immunocompromised patients.
-Investigating the interactions between C. albicans and the other microorganisms in the intestine helps to understand the mode of action of the fungus more precisely.
+Investigating the interactions between C. albicans and the other microorganisms in the intestine helps to better understand the mode of action of the fungus.